cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 # The SLH-DSA Algorithm Family

-The SLH-DSA Signature Scheme is paramaterized to support different security level.
+The SLH-DSA Signature Scheme is parameterized to support different security levels.

 This document requests the registration of the following algorithms in {{-IANA.jose}}: